Holiday and Leave Benefits

 Policies governing inclement weather can be found on the web at Policies and Procedures.
 For staff, the appropriate policy is 3-0713, Attendance and Leave for Staff, section 8.01, Inclement Weather.

 Staff are encouraged to use extreme caution during inclement weather.
-The ultimate decision as to how the employee will safeguard his/her safety is at the employee’s discretion.
-If the employee feels unsafe commuting to work, no matter how close or how far, the employee is encouraged to use his/her best judgment.
+The ultimate decision as to how the employee will safeguard their safety is at the employee’s discretion.
+If the employee feels unsafe commuting to work, no matter how close or how far, the employee is encouraged to use their best judgment.
 Individual decision does not exempt the employee from proper notification of an absence to the supervisor or unit administrator.

 - If the University, due to poor weather conditions, decides to allow employees to leave early at their own discretion to ensure their safety in returning to their homes, then the time will be charged as annual leave or compensatory leave since it is at the employee’s discretion.
 Staff should notify the supervisor in advance of leaving when exercising this option.